The problem

 For an enterprise to trust a system, it needs to be at 99 percent accuracy or greater.
 We have achieved this through a combination of techniques.
 To start, we process the question to see that it can be answered by the available dataset.
 We then cross-reference the query against a vast database of knowledge that is both domain-specific (such as finance-specific for an ERP system) and company-specific (such as which months constitute a fiscal year for a particular company).
 The response then gets post-processing after the LLM returns the SQL to ensure that the SQL answers the initial query.
 These various guardrails around any model, public, private or fine-tuned, ensure we raise its SQL generation accuracy above 99 percent.

-The key to our process is in what we call “golden SQL” or a robust set of knowledge and key SQL statements that guide the LLM in making the correct calls.
-This knowledge, as referenced above, is based on both domain-specific understanding and customer-specific data.
-Both of these contribute to the synthetic data generation, or golden SQL, that constitutes the backbone of our system.
+The key to our process is a robust set of knowledge and key SQL statements that guide the LLM in making the correct calls.
+This knowledge is based on both domain-specific understanding and customer-specific data.
+Both of these contribute to the synthetic data generation that constitutes the backbone of our system.

 In this way, Conversational Finance, our primary application for text to SQL, addresses the concerns head-on: